snabble/Android-SDK/ui-toolkit/README.md

 ### Configuration

 For the shop finder and the details page the location tracking needs to be started as soon as permission is granted.
-You can either start location tracking directly via an instance of the location manager or with the snabble check in manager if used.
+You can either start location tracking directly via an instance of the location manager or with the snabble check-in manager if used.
 ```kotlin
 LocationManager.getInstance(this).startTrackingLocation()

 Snabble.checkInManager.startUpdating()
 ```

-You can stop the tracking over the same stop method.
+You can stop the tracking using the corresponding stop method.

 ### Setup